raspberrypi/documentation/usage/scratch/gpio/README.md

 - You can also set an option in the scratch INI file.
 See the Appendix below.

 ##### Basic GPIO usage
 Without any further setup, you now have access to the basics of the GPIO system.
-This currently uses the broadcast blocks to send commands to the GPIO server just like the original Mesh Network based broadcast messages.
+This currently uses the broadcast blocks to send commands to the GPIO server just like the original mesh network-based broadcast messages.

 For instance, to configure GPIO pin 4 as an output and turn it on, you create the two following broadcasts: